XDTX75694/Active-Directory-Home-Lab-/03-Splunk-Server-&-Sysmon-Deployment.md

 <img width="622" height="213" alt="Download complete" src="https://github.com/user-attachments/assets/65d5769e-7fb7-4eef-bb18-b28d247e6453" />

-Installing Splunk using `dpkg.` The first attempt failed because Linux filenames are case-sensitive — the actual file was named `splunk-9.4.1...deb` (lowercase), not Splunk*.deb.
+Installing Splunk using `dpkg.` The first attempt failed because Linux filenames are case-sensitive.
 Correcting the case resolved the error, and the package installed successfully.

 ---

 <img width="826" height="383" alt="Users and groups belong to splunk" src="https://github.com/user-attachments/assets/182e187b-ab62-4ecf-a845-0aaf87b96583" />

-Confirming the Splunk installation directory (/opt/splunk) is owned by a dedicated Splunk user and group, rather than root — a security best practice so Splunk runs with only the permissions it actually needs, instead of full system privileges.
+Confirming the Splunk installation directory (/opt/splunk) is owned by a dedicated Splunk user and group, rather than root which is a good security practice so Splunk runs with only the permissions it actually needs instead of full system privileges.

 ---